sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-sbt-server.md

 {"jsonrpc":"2.0","id":15,"result":{"items":["testOnly org.sbt.ExampleSpec"]}}
 ```

-This will respond immediatly based on the last available state of sbt.
+This will respond immediately based on the last available state of sbt.

 ### `sbt/cancelRequest`